Out of the Ashes: How the Tragedy of September 11 Left Its Mark on the National Marine Sanctuary System

 We never fully recover from tragic turning point events like 9/11.
 Our pain eases and we find new ways to go on with our lives, but we also leave a part of ourselves behind, in three children who never had a chance to grow up, in three teachers who never returned to the classroom, in two colleagues who shared our passion for protecting and sharing our natural world.
 We do what we can to affirm what we know to be good in the world: kindness, empathy, compassion, care, and connection.
 We do what we can to remember, and live, the lessons that tragedies like 9/11 and global pandemics teach us about what is important in our lives.

 Ocean for Life focused on connections: the ocean as a connected ecosystem, our connection to the ocean, our connection to each other.
 R/V Joe Ferguson was named for a man who believed education and travel were fundamental to a peaceful existence on and with this planet.
-In the fractious world we live in now, in tribute to all those lost on 9/11, let’s remember we’re about the things that happened on 9/12, and after.
+In tribute to all those lost on Sept.
+11, 2001, let’s remember we’re about the things that happened on Sept.
+12, and after.